mttwdevelops/Python-Practice/readme.md

 ## July 15, 2022
 I spent today reviewing the code for the past week, mainly the file IO from project day 24, 14, and decorators.

+I also covered:
+1. **Lambda functions** are one-time, anonymous functions that can replace longer for loops.

 I also began to review my previous R projects and am drafting up a new linear regression project.
 I'm looking at [UCI's machine learning repository](https://archive.ics.uci.edu/ml/index.php) and [Kaggle](https://www.kaggle.com/) for datasets.
 I'm also looking at [Ken Jee](https://www.kaggle.com/kenjee)'s portfolio and will try his datasets and code files to see how a professional documents and models.

 ## July 14, 2022